aLotOfGluten/SustainScapesOpti_Capstone_PUC/src/README.md

 This directory contains the core source code for the SustainScapesOpti project.
 The primary purpose of these scripts is to perform optimization for land-use planning using a combination of Gurobi optimization and local search techniques.

 It utilizes the parameters and conditions set up in `../config`.
-In order for the scripts to work correctly, the .dat must be constructing using the corresponding parameters and format.
-This can be done through the use of the TroublemakerR **R** library, documentation at https://cran.r-project.org/web/packages/TroublemakeR/TroublemakeR.pdf.

 ---